gregabbott/monotext/README.md

 # Monotext
+Monotext names a typesetting style for monospace plain text that follows the conventions of typesetting using a typewriter.

 This project combines a format specification, markup syntax, JavaScript tool, and live playground site, to produce Monotext.
-Monotext describes monospace plain text typeset in a specific style that follows the conventions of typesetting using a typewriter.

 Visit [the Monotext website](https://monotext.pages.dev/).